Organique0/mern-next-ts-blog/README.md

 This is from a paid tutorial from Coding in Flow (https://github.com/codinginflow)
 *********************************************************************************

-mogodb, redis, react, express, typescript, bootstrap.
+mogodb, react, express, typescript, bootstrap.

-There is a new brach where the sessions are stored in a Redis database instead of MongoDB.
-I just want to keep both.

 There is another branch made to be used as a standalone api server hoster on Heroku.